Skip to content

 File request links

-The beauty lies in simplicity.
-Your document management system generates a unique link.
-Anyone with that link can upload files to a designated folder.
-They don’t need an account, don’t see other files, and can’t access your broader system.
-Meanwhile, you maintain complete control over document storage, access, and compliance.
+File request links let you collect documents from people who don’t have access to your systems.
+Your document management system (DMS) generates a unique URL.
+Anyone with that link can upload files to a specific folder - they don’t need an account, can’t see other files, and can’t access anything else.
+You keep full control over storage, access, and compliance.

 1. Generate the link in your DMS